dracudev/S1.2-Bootstrap-SASS/README.md

 This project focuses on creating a responsive landing page using **Bootstrap 5** and **SASS**.
 The goal is to replicate a provided design for desktop, tablet, and mobile devices while adhering to best practices in responsive design.
 You will use **Bootstrap's grid system**, **Media Queries**, and **SASS** for custom styling.

+### Objectives

+- Understand and practice SASS.
+- Learn to create websites with Bootstrap 5.
+- Understand how Bootstrap components work.
+- Validate forms.

 <br>

 ## 📐 Project Structure